2023 Best Value Communication & Journalism Master's Degree Schools in the Rocky Mountains Region

 Top 10 Best Communication & Journalism Master's Degree Schools

-Out-of-state tuition fees for graduate students at BYU are $7,700 per year.
+The average tuition and fees for an out-of-state graduate students at BYU are $7,700 a year.

 BYU not only placed well in our value ranking, but it is also #3 on our Best Communication & Journalism Master’s Degree Schools in the Rocky Mountains Region list.

 You’ll join some of the best and brightest minds around you if you attend Westminster College Utah.
 The school came in at #2 on this year’s Best Value Communication & Journalism Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit school with a small student population.
+Located in the medium-sized city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit school with a small student population.

-Read full report on Communication & Journalism at Westminster College Utah
+Full Communication & Journalism at Westminster College Utah Report

 UW graduate students pay an average of $17,569 in tuition and fees each year.